Skip to content

 Accoutrement

-Accoutrement means gear — the equipment carried by a soldier, a traveler, someone prepared.
+Accoutrement means gear—the equipment carried by a soldier, a traveler, someone prepared.
 The diptych sits with women who refuse to give you their face: hyper-visible as ornament and completely withheld as self.
+Braids cascade down her center like a spine—in the second panel, turn to gold damask, the textile of thrones and cathedrals.
 The long nails are armor.
 The rings are sigils.
-What's usually dismissed as adornment reveals itself as kit — load-bearing on a body moving through the world.
+What's usually dismissed as decoration reveals itself as kit.
+Load-bearing on a body moving through the world.

 Accoutrement · I